 Note: Jumper cables have two cables, the black clamp, and the red clamp.
-The black clamp is connected to the – terminal and the red one to the + terminal.
+The black clamp is connected to the “negative (-)” terminal and the red one to the “positive(+)” terminal.

 - Turn off the car you’ll be using as power.
-If you’re using another bike, you’ll need to turn it on.
-Car batteries are far stronger, so turning it off ensures your battery won’t burn out.
+If you’re using another bike to jump-start your bike, you’ll need to keep the engine on.
+If you are using a car to jump-start, then turn off the car engine, as car batteries are much stronger, so turning them off ensures your battery won’t get burned out.

 - Connect clamps.
 To avoid any trouble read this carefully.
-Start by connecting the red clamps to the dead motorcycle battery positive terminal.
-Then, connect the red clamp to the working battery + terminal.
-Lastly, do the same with the black cable on the – terminal.
+Start by connecting the red clamps to the dead motorcycle battery’s “positive (+)” terminal.
+Then, connect the red clamp to the working battery “positive (+)” terminal.
+Lastly, do the same with the black cable on the “negative (-)” terminal.

 - Try starting the bike.
 Your bike should be able to start now.
 If the battery is too empty, you may need to leave the cables connected for a period of time.
 A dead battery won’t start anyway.

 - Disconnect clamps.
-Removing the jumper cables should be done a certain way.
+Removing the jumper cables should be done in a certain sequence.
 Start with the black clamp of the running battery first, then on the empty one.
 Proceed with the red cable after that.

 - Let the bike run.
 Don’t turn off the bike right after starting it.
 The battery needs to be fully charged.